tigerbeetle/tigerbeetle/docs/coding/data-modeling.md

 TigerBeetle ID is a 128-bit number where:

-- the high 48 bits are a millisecond timestamp.
+- the high 48 bits are a millisecond timestamp
 - the low 80 bits are random.

 ```